1994/SmartORM/README.md

 The following settings are related to GPT:

-- smartorm.gpt.token: Your OpenAI API token, which is required for SmartORM to access the GPT API.
+- `smartorm.gpt.token`: Your OpenAI API token, which is required for SmartORM to access the GPT API.
 You can obtain an API token by signing up for OpenAI's GPT service.
-- smartorm.gpt.proxy: Optional proxy server for SmartORM to use when accessing the GPT API.
+- `smartorm.gpt.proxy`: Optional proxy server for SmartORM to use when accessing the GPT API.
 If you need to use a proxy server, specify the proxy server hostname and port here.
-- smartorm.gpt.proxy.type: Optional proxy server type for SmartORM to use when accessing the GPT API.
+- `smartorm.gpt.proxy`.type: Optional proxy server type for SmartORM to use when accessing the GPT API.
 If you're using a proxy server, specify the proxy server type as either http or socks.
-- smartorm.gpt.model: Optional GPT model to use for generating code.
+- `smartorm.gpt.model`: Optional GPT model to use for generating code.
 The default is gpt-3.5-turbo, but you can specify any of the GPT models provided by OpenAI.